oracle/python-oracledb/doc/src/api_manual/soda.rst

 .. method:: SodaCollection.drop()

     Drops the collection from the database, if it exists.
-Note that if the collection was created with mapMode set to True the underlying table will not be dropped.
+Note that if the collection was created with the ``mapMode`` parameter set to *True* the underlying table will not be dropped.

     A boolean value is returned indicating if the collection was actually dropped.